We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 Squarespace is one of the world’s leading website building platforms; with its easy-to-use interface, comprehensive feature set and its slick templates, it’s easy to see why so many people love it.

-Now, with the introduction of its latest feature, Email Campaigns, it’s clear that Squarespace is heading in the direction of being an all-in-one marketing and e-commerce platform: one that allows you to manage your content, store and email communications all in one place.
+With the introduction of its Email Campaigns feature, it’s clear that Squarespace is heading in the direction of being an all-in-one marketing and e-commerce platform: one that allows you to manage your content, store and email communications all in one place.

 A laudable aim.